Today’s topic is somewhat of an advanced one, but it’s not necessarily hard to understand. It’s about how to measure your hips.

 Now, if you measure the hips a different way, then the result would be different.
 Put a rigid board vertically against the protruding stomach, and include it when measuring the hips.
 In Sue’s simple line-drawing world, it would look like this.

 That increases Sue’s hip measurement by 1.5″.
-However, when she wears a skirt with a the measurement, the skirt is no longer pulled.
+However, when she wears a skirt with the new measurement, the skirt is no longer pulled.
 But, now the waist could be slightly bigger (depending on the pattern and the size you choose), which can be solved pretty easily by taking deeper and shorter front darts.
 True, there’s more space below the belly too, but trust me, you don’t want the skirt to adhere to your shape there or the belly would be accentuated.

 I found that using a 6″ x 24″ quilting ruler (affiliate link) as the board works well for me; it’s not too wide to obstruct the measurement on the sides, but long enough to extend from the stomach to the hips.
 And it’s also rigid enough.
 Marina from Frabjous Couture used something she made out of rigid paper for the task, approached using a different method.